Celtic trio & Van Veen up for PFA Scotland award

 Liel Abada is also in the running for back-to-back prizes, with the Israel winger again nominated for young player of the year, along with Celtic team-mate Matt O'Riley.

-Rangers' Malik Tillman is recognised in that category - as is surprise package Charlie Reilly of Albion Rovers, who finished bottom of League 2.
+Rangers' Malik Tillman is recognised in that category - as is surprise package Charlie Reilly of Albion Rovers, who notched 22 goals and 13 assists despite his side finishing bottom of League 2.

-The women's player of the year nominees are also dominated by Celtic, with Amy Gallacher, Caitlin Hayes and Jacynta Galabadaarachchi receiving the most votes from their peers, along with Brogan Hay of Rangers.

-Galabadaarachchi was the 2022 young player of the year and is again listed, with team-mate Shen Menglu and Rangers duo Kirsty Maclean and Emma Watson.

 The winners will be announced on Sunday evening, along with manager of the year and the top players from the second, third and fourth tiers.